 Japan has, like, a million.

-People request trips to Japan for all different reasons.
+People request Japan tours for all different reasons.
 It seems that different parts of Japan fascinate travelers in different ways.
 And it’s equally fascinating to us how people can see the same country, and, like seeing it through a glass prism, observe different versions of the same place.

 Here, we’ll attempt the impossible task of filing these versions of Japan into three columns.
 The following are three different reasons we hear from travelers on why they are pulled towards this special place.